solid/solidproject.org/pages/home.md

         </div>
         <div class="card-body">
           <p>
             People want different things.
-Solid lets you connect to people on differnt apps rather than having to download new apps to connect with different friends.
-Solid makes it possible to have a larger variety of options online to cater to your needs while still being conencted to those with different app, Pod, and ID preferences.
+Solid lets you connect to people on different apps rather than having to download new apps to connect with different friends.
           </p>
         </div>
       </div>